CBCA Book of the Year Awards Policy 2020-21

 Judges work with their panel and will be required to participate in teleconferences, online meetings and face-to-face meetings as determined by the Awards Convenor to facilitate discussion, reflection and reporting on entries.
 During these panel meetings the Notable, Short Listed, Honour and Winner books will be discussed, recommended and selected.
 Teleconferences are convened at the request of judges, Awards Convenor or at such time as 5 or more entries require further review and discussion.

 Judges commit to:

-- Attendance at a minimum of one face to face meeting, attended by all judges, to confirm the Honour and Winner books, the Short List and the Notables list;
+- Attendance at a minimum of one face-to-face meeting, attended by all judges, to confirm the Honour, Winner and Shortlist books;

 - Participation in all briefings;

-- Work collaboratively with the panel to implement: video content and/or other promotional/educational content in relation to the Notable or Shortlisted books;
+- Work collaboratively with the panel to implement: promotional/educational content in relation to the Notable or Shortlisted books;

 The CBCA will cover the costs related to the accommodation, flights and meals for judges to attend the Judges’ Conference.
 Attendance at other events will be at the judge’s expense.
 Priority is to attend at local CBCA Branch events to minimise costs.